shz/pointy/readme.md

 Note that Pointy has received some significant optimizations since this test was run, so its performance should be even closer to that of node.js.

-In short, the aim is to create through Pointy an open source, cross-platform, fast, flexible, and simple HTTP interface for .NET.

-See notes.txt for release notes.
+See `notes.txt` for release notes.

 == Documentation ==
 Documentation is a bit of a WIP right now.
 There *will* be comprehensive docs at some point